-- Data modeling (shared-nothing architectures, stateless systems, log aggregation, monitoring and other operational concerns);
+Data modelling (shared-nothing architectures, stateless systems, log aggregation, monitoring and other operational concerns);

-It is no less important to find a software development vendor that has proven experience in your industry.
-The microservices architecture is a pattern.
+It is no less important to find a microservices provider that has proven experience in your industry.
+Microservices architecture is a pattern.
 Your outsourced developers need to understand which functions the services are developed for.
 So to build an efficient solution, it is essential to understand the business logic.

-While checking the portfolio of an outsourcing vendor, pay special attention to the projects within your industry or related domains.
+While checking the portfolio of a microservices vendor, pay special attention to the projects within your industry or related domains.
 For instance, if you operate in the finance sector and want to launch a modern omnichannel application, you should look for both microservices proficiency and fintech development expertise.

-Microservices are a cloud-native technology.
-Therefore, the usage of cloud is normally required when building the microservices architecture.
-In addition, cloud offers such benefits as flexibility, robust data recovery, decreased infrastructure costs, and increased collaboration within a company.
+Microservices are cloud-native technology.
+Therefore, the usage of the cloud is normally required when building microservices architecture.
+In addition, the cloud offers such benefits as flexibility, robust data recovery, decreased infrastructure costs, and increased collaboration within a company.

 However, keep in mind the disadvantages of cloud computing, especially security and privacy issues.
-Make sure that an outsourcing company you choose to build microservices is experienced in maintaining clouds and dealing with their drawbacks.
+Make sure that the microservices provider you choose is experienced in maintaining clouds and dealing with their drawbacks.

 The need to migrate to microservices often arises when the dedicated development team gets too big.
 As a result, it slows down and it takes more and more time to implement new features.
 In addition, it’s difficult to scale such a team further.

-A microservices architecture is always highly customized.
-It requires solid understanding of the product and the business logic.
-So changing a vendor in the middle of the project or switching one team to another will be distressing and costly.
+Microservices architecture is always highly customized.
+It requires a solid understanding of the product and the business logic.
+So changing a microservices provider in the middle of the project or switching from one team to another will be distressing and costly.